Outdoor grilling is great, but it's important to consider equipment safety, especially when it's raining.

-And we all know that water plus electricity is a terrible combination, so there are some things to consider if you want to use your electric smoker while it's raining.
+And we all know that water plus electricity is a terrible combination that can lead to fatal consequences.

 What Are the Risks?

-The risks of using an electric smoker in rainy weather include electronic damage, water in the grease catcher, water in the top vent, and rusting.
+The risks of using an electric smoker in rainy weather include electronic damage, water entering the grease catcher and the top vent, and rusting.

 1. Electronic Damage